SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-user-with-inventory-role-permission-can-view-asset-models.md

 ticket: CTM-648
 version: 1019.1.1
 ---
-Users with access only to specific assets via inventory roles can now view all asset models in **Asset model** page.
+Users with access only to specific assets via inventory roles can now view all asset models in the **Asset model** page.